-As customers expect ever greater levels of convenience and service, these positions are becoming ever more important — and ever more common.
-According to the latest data, the number of part time positions in the US has doubled since 2001 — and that’s even after coming down 20% from their 2009 high point during the Great Recession.
+As customers expect ever greater levels of convenience and service, these positions are becoming ever more important.
+According to recent data, the number of part-time positions in the U.S. has grown 18% since 2000, with the largest jump happening following the Great Recession in 2008.

-For many organizations, the onboarding process attempts to answer a serious challenge: how to provide time-sensitive training, tailored to specific roles, and delivered to a small audience that may be remotely located across the country or around the world?
+For many organizations, the onboarding process attempts to solve a difficult problem: how to provide time-sensitive training, tailored to specific roles, and delivered to small audiences that may be remotely located across the country or around the world?

 It’s a daunting task, but an important one — with real implications to your bottom line.

-In fact, the potential impact of onboarding part time employees might mean even more than the numbers suggest — an internal data analyst at corporate HQ can take months to get to know the company culture and processes without causing much consternation.
-But customers expect a front-line employee to be a perfectly knowledgeable and capable representative — right from their very first minutes on the clock.
+In fact, the potential impact of skimping on onboarding for hourly employees might be even greater than the raw numbers suggest.
+An internal data analyst at corporate HQ, for example, can take months to get to know the company culture and processes without causing much consternation.
+But customers expect the employees they engage with to be perfectly knowledgeable and capable representatives — right from their very first minutes on the clock.

-Just as with any organizational learning and development activity, onboarding part time employees first requires employee training teams to find the right balance of information to teach and time available for teaching.
+Just as with any organizational learning and development activity, onboarding hourly employees first requires employee training teams to find the right balance of information to teach and time available for teaching.
 In the past, onboarding for hourly and seasonal employees was delivered by local and regional managers with other responsibilities to manage simultaneously, who often put their own spin on the “onboarding process.”
 But there’s a better way to onboard hourly and seasonal employees.

-A new wave of employee onboarding software has brought scale and accessibility to routine employee training.
+A new type of employee onboarding software has brought scale, accessibility, and consistency to new employee training.

-With the right onboarding solution, organizations can develop reusable training programs that cover large distances at a click, provide individual training to thousands simultaneously, and can be scheduled to welcome each and every new hire — even if those in temporary or high-turnover roles.
+With a video onboarding solution, organizations can develop reusable training content that can be accessed from any location, provide specialized training to thousands simultaneously, and effectively acclimate each and every new hire to the company culture — even those in temporary or high-turnover roles.

-Business 2 Community writer Breanna Vander Helm recommends businesses make automation a cornerstone of any part time employee training.
+Business 2 Community writer Breanna Vander Helm recommends businesses make automation a cornerstone of any part-time employee training.
 Automation, she notes, is essential to helping hourly employees balance professional development and on-the-clock responsibilities.
-Technology can also play a role in another of her recommendations, designing an ongoing onboarding process that can include 30, 60, and 90 day goals and keep employees on track and motivated.
+Technology can also play a role in another of her recommendations, designing an ongoing onboarding process that can include 30, 60, and 90-day goals to keep employees engaged and motivated.

 When companies invest in new hire training and follow onboarding best practices, they reap the benefits of reduced turnover and improved productivity.
 In forward-looking companies, video has already become an essential part of that investment, helping to scale and expand onboarding activities.
 Here’s why: